roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

+===

- ****** The Hard Body Clerk's New Beginning Ch.
-03 ****** bydlsloan© After a few minutes in the store, Cori's headlights dimmed slightly.
+After a few minutes in the store, Cori's headlights dimmed slightly.
 They were still quite noticeable, but Norm wanted them to really stand out.
 He ushered her to the frozen foods and said.
 "I think I'd like some ice cream."
 Cori opened the freezer door to get some, but each time she'd reach for a flavor, he'd stop her and tell her to reach for a different kind.
 He had her bending over to reach ones on the bottom, then standing on her tiptoes for the ones on top.
 Every move displayed her body in a different way, showcasing her ass or her legs.
 A crowd of about half a dozen men were now circling around the area, pretending to be shopping while stealing glances at the perky 22-year-old blonde being shown off by the 62-year-old man in the wheelchair.

  Norm noticed the crowd and, as Cori would turn away to reach for something else, he'd turn to them and smile, pointing at her bare ass or motioning toward her impressive rack.
 He was letting them know he was doing this on purpose.
 A couple of the guys started discreetly snapping pictures or shooting video with their cell phone cameras.